 8. Host a small market in your class.

 Students bring in 2-3 random objects from home to pretend to sell in class (the more random the better, but nothing fragile or valuable).
 For homework, they label their objects in the target language.
 In class have them put prices in euros or whatever other currency you’d like to use on their objects.

 1/2 the students are vendors and 1/2 the students are customers.
 Hand out euro manipulatives or whatever other money you choose to use.
 Students walk around class and ask how much things cost.

 Write a few key phrases on the board:

 Vendor: Hello.
 Welcome (to my store).
 It costs ____ euros.
 Thanks (for coming to my store).

 Customer: Hello.
 How much does ______ cost?
 Thank you.

 Hope this “Teaching Numbers” post has been helpful.
 Would love to hear what you do in your classroom.
 Leave a note in the comments section.

-Remember to get your 50 games and activities, number reading sheet, and many other goodies by signing up below.
+Remember to grab your 50 games and activities, number reading sheet, and other goodies!